Dugave

 Dugave is an urban settlement of the Croatian capital of Zagreb, within Novi Zagreb – istok District.
 Its neighbors are Travno, Sloboština and Hrelić, making Dugave the center of its district.
-The quarter itself has over 10,000 residents and two primary schools.
+The quarter itself has over 10,000 residents.
 It is the southernmost neighborhood in Novi Zagreb.
 The neighborhood is known for having a luxurious part known as the "Beverly Hills of Dugave".

 History

 The assembly of the Novi Zagreb municipality made a decision in 1975 about the implementation of the urban neighborhood, and the first award for an ideal solution was given to Ivan Čižmek, Tomislav Odak, Tomislav Bilić and Zdenko Vazdar.

 The setting stone for the commencement of the building of the new neighborhood in Zagreb was set on 25 May 1977.
 During its designing, the orthogonal way that some of the older neighborhoods in the city were built in was abolished.

 Arrangement

 The neighborhood has a lot of green areas which makes it one of the more pleasant neighborhoods to live in.
 It is appropriate for children due to many playgrounds, parks and spots to play.
 The neighborhood has its own church, school, kindergarten, soccer club and library.

 The dried out branch of the Sava river, Savišće, crosses through the neighborhood north-south.

 The neighborhood is also the home of largest crest of GNK Dinamo Zagreb which is located next to the school.